 Their wedding was so spur-of-the-moment that they maintain a friendly dispute to this day about the actual date, with Hemsworth only certain that it was sometime that December.
-Because at that point, the couple had already progressed to the meet the parents stage and were enjoying a Christmas getaway to Indonesia with their extended crews.
+Because at that point, the couple had already progressed to the meet-the-parents stage and were enjoying a Christmas getaway to Indonesia with their extended crews.

-And much like his six-years younger brother and his bride, the OG Mr. and Mrs. Hemsworth have had some low moments over the course of their nearly decade-long love story.
-For as much as they were of the when you know, you know mindset—"From the first time we met, we just made sense.
+But for as much as they were of the when you know, you know mindset—"From the first time we met, we just made sense.
 She's fun.
 She's outgoing, and she has a sense of humor and a passionate attitude toward life, which is nice to try to keep up with," he noted to Elle in 2015—it's tricky to move at a breakneck pace without suffering at least a little whiplash.

-"We did everything very quickly—I don't know how we survived as a couple," the actress admitted to Vogue.
+"We did everything very quickly—I don't know how we survived as a couple," Pataky admitted to Vogue.
 "We were married and then a year after we had kids.
 It puts a lot of pressure on a marriage, but we came out good because there is a lot of love between us and we are very strong personalities but love each other so much.
 We make it work."

-"My wife and I fell in love, had kids, didn't really see each other for a few years, then fell back in love," he told GQ Australia in 2017 of making the most of his career heyday.
+"My wife and I fell in love, had kids, didn't really see each other for a few years, then fell back in love," Hemsworth told GQ Australia in 2017 of making the most of his career heyday.
 "In terms of work, she's certainly given up more than I have.
 She'd like me to step back and be at home with the kids more, and of course, I want that too.
 But I feel like I'm at this crucial point in my career—I've just got to set up for longevity or I'll slip off."

 Having already put together quite the robust resume prior to their marriage, Pataky was okay taking on the role of background player.

-"I wanted to focus on my children because I had already worked a lot, she recently explained in HOLA!
-USA's March issue.
+"I wanted to focus on my children because I had already worked a lot," she explained in HOLA!
+USA's March 2019 issue.
 "My husband was starting his career; it was his moment, and I wanted him to take advantage to work more.
 We decided if we had children, I wanted to stay with them and enjoy them to the fullest—but it was my decision.
 It can be managed perfectly, as we see women do nowadays."